1928 Australian Labor Party leadership election

 A leadership election in the Australian Labor Party, then the opposition party in the Parliament of Australia, was held on 26 April 1928.
 It saw the election of Leader James Scullin as leader following the retirement of sitting leader Matthew Charlton.

 Background

-Scullin, then deputy-leader of the ALP, was returned in the caucus ballot unopposed as Charlton's successor.
-The contest to fill the now vacant deputy-leadership was far less decisive.
-Arthur Blakeley narrowly defeated Ted Theodore for the position.
+Scullin, then deputy-leader of the ALP, was elected as Charlton's successor.
+As was traditional, it was publicly reported that Scullin had been elected as leader unopposed.
+However, Ted Theodore and George Yates also reportedly contested the leadership ballot, with Scullin winning by "a substantial but undisclosed majority".

+In the election for deputy leader, Arthur Blakeley narrowly defeated Theodore for the position.
 Norman Makin was elected secretary of the party, to fill the vacancy caused by Blakeley's elevation to deputy leader.